 Combined B.S/M.S.
 Degree Program

 The ECE Department allows undergraduates to use a limited number of courses to satisfy some of the requirements of the Master of Science (M.S.) degree program while completing their Bachelor of Science (B.S.) degree.
-Specifically, undergraduate students, who have an overall GPR of 3.4, may use up to nine semester hours from an approved list of 600-level and 800-level of ECE graduate courses to simultaneously satisfy undergraduate technical elective requirements for the B.S. degree and some of the requirements of the M.S. degree.
+Specifically, undergraduate students, who have an overall GPR of 3.4, may use up to nine semester hours from an approved list of 6000-level and 8000-level of ECE graduate courses to simultaneously satisfy undergraduate technical elective requirements for the B.S. degree and some of the requirements of the M.S. degree.
 For more information on this program, see the ECE Graduate Handbook.

 Undergraduate students in the Department of Electrical and Computer Engineering may choose to participate in the University’s Cooperative Education Program, which enables students to alternate semesters of work and study in order to gain practical experience while pursuing their educational goals.
 Cooperative Education represents a partnership between the University and participating industry, business and government organizations.